Toby and Rafe thought they’d fixed the hole in Toby’s ceiling;

 I’m still not interested in guns.
 Rafe went ahead and learned how to load and shoot his target pistol, but even though he tried to get me to go with him I said, “Sorry, I’m really not interested in guns.”
 They still totally spook me!

 Of course, we’re still best friends.
 We still go fishing.
 His mom still makes us tuna salad sandwiches and they are delicious.
-I still put worms on his hooks because he still won’t touch worms.
-We still make sure no one can see us when we kiss.
+I still put worms on his hooks because he won’t touch worms.
+We still make sure no one’s around who can see us when we kiss.

 And if I look carefully I can still see where the bullet hole was in my bedroom ceiling.
 How many kids my age can say that?